Chart Color Schemes

 Old Toongabbie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Old Toongabbie, as per the latest Census, 84.2% of dwellings were houses, with the remaining 15.7% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 36.4% houses and 63.6% other dwellings.
+In Old Toongabbie, as per the latest Census data, 84.2% of dwellings were houses, with the remaining 15.7% being semi-detached homes, apartments, or other types.
+In contrast, Sydney metropolitan area had 36.4% houses and 63.6% other dwellings.
 Home ownership in Old Toongabbie stood at 35.3%, with mortgaged dwellings at 41.8% and rented ones at 22.9%.
-The median monthly mortgage repayment was $2,200, higher than Sydney metro's average of $2,167.
-Median weekly rent in Old Toongabbie was $450, compared to Sydney metro's $420.
+The median monthly mortgage repayment in the area was $2,200, higher than Sydney's average of $2,167.
+The median weekly rent was $450, compared to Sydney's $420.
 Nationally, Old Toongabbie's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing